aleksandar-ivic/FestivalsWeb/README.md

 The application allows access to that data through RESTful services:

-**GET /api/festivals** - returns data about a festival.
+**GET /api/festivals** - returns data about a festivals in given interval and genre.
 Parameters supported are:
  - genre - specifies a genre of festivals
- - date - specifies a start date of festivals
+ - dateFrom - specifies start date of interval
+ - dateTo - specifies end date of interval

 An example call of this service looks like following: